 - the financial statements, consisting of the income statement, balance sheet and annual report;

-- the adoption of the income statement and balance sheet;
+- on approval of the income statement and balance sheet;

-- the measures prompted by the profit or loss reported in the adopted balance sheet;
+- on any measures prompted by the profit or loss reported in the approved balance sheet;

-- the granting of discharge from liability to the members of the Board of Directors (the Board), the President and CEO and the Deputy to the CEO;
+- on granting of discharge from liability to the members of the Board of Directors (the Board), the President and CEO and the Deputy to the CEO;

-- on the fees to be paid to the auditor and, if necessary, the members of the Board of Directors;
+- on the fees to be paid to the auditor and, if necessary, the members of the Board;

 - the auditor;

-- any other business mentioned in the notice of the meeting.
+- any other business mentioned in the summons to the meeting.

-The AGM shall be held each year by the end of April, on a date to be determined by the Board within a period of six months from the end of the financial period.
+The AGM shall be held each year on a date determined by the Board within a period of six months from the end of the financial period.
 Typically, the AGM is held once a year.
-Any shareholder wishing to have a matter discussed at the AGM must report this to the company’s Board of Directors by the end of January.
+Any shareholder wishing to have a matter discussed at the AGM must report this to the Board by the end of January.
 A shareholder can send their demand for a matter to be dealt by the Annual General Meeting (or by any other General Meeting) by email at legal (at) munifin.fi.

 An extraordinary General Meeting shall be convened, if necessary, to discuss any specific proposal made to the General Meeting.
 An extraordinary General Meeting must be held if shareholders with no less than 10 percent of the shares so demand, in writing, in order to discuss a specific matter.
 In such case, a notice of meeting must be delivered within one month of the arrival of the demand.

-In order to implement interaction between the shareholders and senior management, and the shareholders’ right to ask questions, the Managing Director, the chairperson of the Board of Directors and a sufficient number of Board members must attend the General Meetings.
-Whenever possible, all members of the Board of Directors and any person who is a candidate for the Board for the first time shall be present at the AGM.
+In order to ensure interaction between MuniFin’s shareholders and senior management, and the shareholders’ right to ask questions, the CEO and President, the Chair of the Board and a sufficient number of Board members must attend the General Meetings.
+Whenever possible, all members of the Board and any person who is a candidate for the Board for the first time shall be present at the AGM.
 A sufficient number of Board members shall be present at extraordinary General Meetings, depending on the nature of the matter under consideration.
 The auditor shall attend a General Meeting whenever possible.

-Minutes shall be kept of a General Meeting, and the shareholders may ask the company for a copy should they so desire.
-Minutes of the General Meeting shall also be available for viewing on the company’s website.
+Minutes are kept of the General Meetings, and the shareholders may request a copy of the minutes.
+The Minutes of the General Meetings are also available on the company’s website